-- Equal Before the Law (EBL) is an ambitious multi-year, multi-country program to improve access to justice for vulnerable people in Central Asia.
-EBL provides pro bono legal services, works to improve the curricula of Central Asia’s law schools and has established networks of likeminded organizations to maximize the program’s impact.
+Equal Before the Law (EBL) is an ambitious multi-year, multi-country program to improve access to justice for vulnerable people in Central Asia.
+EBL provides pro bono legal services, works to improve the curricula of Central Asia’s law schools, and has established networks of likeminded organizations to maximize the program’s impact.
 EBL’s 32 lawyers provide consultations to vulnerable people across southern Kazakhstan, Kyrgyzstan and Tajikistan.
-With assistance from EBL, 15 professors are developing new course materials that include access to justice for vulnerable persons for the leading law schools of Central Asia.
-EBL has also established a network of more than 150 civil society organizations that provide legal assistance to vulnerable groups.
-To date, the program has provided more than 5,000 legal consultations, primarily to women.
+With assistance from EBL, 15 professors are developing new course materials for the leading law schools of Central Asia that include access to justice for vulnerable persons as a key focus.